 Aiken-Rhett House in Historic Charleston

-The Aiken-Rhett House Museum, 48 Elizabeth Street, c.
+The Aiken-Rhett House Museum c.
 1820, is unique in many ways.
-For example, it remained in the hands of family descendents for 142 years until it was sold to The Charleston Museum and opened as a museum house in 1975.
+For example, it remained in the hands of family descendants for 142 years until it was sold to The Charleston Museum and opened as a museum house in 1975.
 Historic Charleston Foundation purchased the house in 1995 and adopted a conservation approach to the interpretation of this important house and its outbuildings.

 Located on the corner of Judith and Elizabeth streets, Charleston merchant John Robinson built the house in 1820 as a typical Charleston double house with a central hallway and two rooms on either side.
 The original front entrance was located on Judith Street, where the piazza, a Charleston term for a double side porch, is now located.
 When Robinson lost five ships at sea in 1825, he was forced to sell the house to meet his financial obligations.
 Subsequently, it became the property of William Aiken Sr. in 1827.

 Aiken, an Irish immigrant who had accumulated a large fortune as one of the city’s leading merchants, used the house as a rental property.
 When he died suddenly in a carriage accident, his vast holdings were divided between his wife, Henrietta Wyatt Aiken, and his only son, William Aiken Jr.

 In 1833, the young William Aiken and his new bride, Harriet Lowndes, decided to make the house their primary residence.
 They began an extensive renovation of the property.
 Three main changes took place: the front entrance was moved, the first floor was reconfigured, and a large addition was built onto the house.
 By all accounts, they created one of the most impressive residences in Charleston.